barryclark/jekyll-now/_posts/2017-05-30-State-of-data.md

 Data lake was mentioned in many presentations as an obvious part of data infrastructure, but only 2 presentations were dedicated directly to this topic:

-Organizing the data lake Mark Madsen (Third Nature) - this presentation was very interesting one.
+* [Organizing the data lake Mark Madsen (Third Nature)](https://conferences.oreilly.com/strata/strata-eu/public/schedule/detail/57779) - this presentation was very interesting one.
 It shows the concept from unusual perspective and touches a lot of other areas of data and architecture as well.
 Not very technical but very rich on conceptual level.

-Building a modern data architecture for scale Ben Sharma (Zaloni) - despite of name - mostly dedicated to data lake concept but rather on the high level.
+* [Building a modern data architecture for scale Ben Sharma (Zaloni)](https://conferences.oreilly.com/strata/strata-eu/public/schedule/detail/57770) - despite of name - mostly dedicated to data lake concept but rather on the high level.

 My impression was that data lake is a “business as usual” topic - similar to having HDFS as a storage - and being obvious and not anything new anymore.
 It is not anymore considered as a “all-in-one” solution but rather as a foundation broader data architecture.

 ![strata3](/images/strata-2017/strata3.png)

 ## Interesting real-life implementation cases:
-Interesting implementation cases:

-Fast data at ING: Utilizing Kafka, Spark, Flink, and Cassandra for data science and streaming analytics Bas Geerdink (ING) - a really interesting example of real life implementation of fast data concept using latest big data tools and covering areas of recommendation, machine learning, actionable analytics etc. Unfortunately presenter did not share his presentation - I have only couple of pictures.
+* [Fast data at ING: Utilizing Kafka, Spark, Flink, and Cassandra for data science and streaming analytics Bas Geerdink (ING)](https://conferences.oreilly.com/strata/strata-eu/public/schedule/detail/57477) - an interesting example of real life implementation of fast data concept using latest big data tools and covering areas of recommendation, machine learning, actionable analytics etc. Unfortunately presenter did not share his presentation - I have only couple of pictures.